 The King’s tower at Nyköping’s castle

-The castle is open every day all summer, 11 AM-5 PM.
+The castle is open sundays from all summer, 11 AM-5 PM.
 Visit the exhibitions and join the free walking tours in english, every day at 4 PM.

 Nyköping Castle in Nyköping is a Mediaeval castle partly in ruins.
 The castle is mostly known for the Nyköping Banquet which took place here in 1317.
 Parts of the castle were refurbished in the 20th century.